johngit23/Tech-Blog/README.md

 ## Acknowledgements

 Thank you to the developers of Node.js, Express.js, MongoDB, and all the npm packages used in this project for making development easier and more efficient.
 And also to my team mate Margaret Tabby who will be helping me with the frontend for this api.

+## Contact
+For any inquiries or suggestions, feel free to reach out to jhon.klaus2008@gmail.com.